apache/carbondata-site/src/site/markdown/dml-of-carbondata.md

     Range bounds for sort columns.

-    Suppose the table is created with 'SORT_COLUMNS'='name,id' and the range for name is aaa~zzz, the value range for id is 0~1000.
+    Suppose the table is created with 'SORT_COLUMNS'='name,id' and the range for name is aaa to zzz, the value range for id is 0 to 1000.
 Then during data loading, we can specify the following option to enhance data loading performance.
     ```
     OPTIONS('SORT_COLUMN_BOUNDS'='f,250;l,500;r,750')
     ```